+\end{widetext} ordered phase instead~\cite{PEPS2011}.
+In addition, the nature of the phase transitions between these different possible ground states is still unclear~\cite{CDM2005}.

-One should, however, be cautious about detailed results from the tensor network methods~\cite{PEPS1,iPEPS,TEBD,Schollwck2011,Ors2014,MERA,TRG,TERG,PESS,DMRG}, as the dominant quantum entanglement of the states are directly affected by the particular ansatz employed in the implementation, in addition to the control parameter ``virtual bond dimension''.
+One should, however, be cautious about detailed results from the tensor network methods~\cite{PEPS1,iPEPS,TEBD,Schollwck2011,Ors2014,MERA,TRG,TERG,PESS,DMRG}, as the dominant quantum entanglement of the states is directly affected by the particular ansatz employed in the implementation, in addition to the control parameter ``virtual bond dimension''.
 Consequently, the best choice of ansatz is highly dependent on the specific geometrical structure of the system~\cite{Corboz2012,PESS}.

-Here, using a recent developed tensor network ansatz, i.e., the projected entangled simplex states (PESS)~\cite{PESS} in the thermodynamic limit, we obtain multiple nearly degenerate ground states in the $J_1 < J_2$ region, including the long-sought CD-VBS state.
-The near degeneracy of these states explains why the ground state is elusive in previous studies, and demonstrates the superiority of PESS in capturing both 1D and 2D entanglement of this system~\cite{PESS,noteS}.
-Specifically, while 1D AF correlated states is slightly lower in energy for $J_1 \ll J_2$, the CD-VBS state becomes the ground state at $J_1 \lesssim J_2$.
-We further confirm the stability of CD-VBS state by exposing it to a nematic perturbation.
+Here, using a recent developed tensor network ansatz, i.e., the projected entangled simplex states (PESS)~\cite{PESS} in the thermodynamic limit, we obtain a large number of nearly degenerate ground states in the $J_1 < J_2$ region, including the long-sought CD-VBS state.
+The existence of these highly degenerate states explains why the ground state is elusive in previous studies and demonstrates the superiority of PESS in capturing both 1D and 2D entanglement of this system in the 2D-to-1D crossover region~\cite{PESS,noteS}.
+Specifically, while these 1D AF correlated states are slightly lower in energy for $J_1\ll J_2$, the CD-VBS state becomes the ground state at $J_1 \lesssim J_2$.
+We further confirm the stability of the CD-VBS state by exposing it to a nematic perturbation.
 An intuitive understanding for these states emerges through different local charge correlations in a bosonic picture, which helps elucidate the nature of the phase transitions.
 The picture also points out a slight disadvantage of the 1D AF correlated states due to the effective repulsion.
-We verify this analysis by showing a smaller CD-VBS region in the easy-plane limit ($XY$-limit) of the model.
-Interestingly, at the $J_1 \gtrsim J_2$ we not only find the known P-VBS state, but also find an surprising out-of-plane spin-configuration in the $XY$-limit, corresponding to a bosonic charge-density-wave (CDW).
+We verify this analysis by showing a smaller CD-VBS region in the $XY$-limit of the model.
+Interestingly, at the $J_1 \gtrsim J_2$ we not only find the known P-VBS state but also find a surprising out-of-plane spin-configuration in the $XY$-limit, corresponding to a bosonic charge-density-wave (CDW).
 Our results solve the ground state question of this fascinating system, and exhibit a useful bosonic picture for frustrated magnetism.